 Psalm 91:1-2 (NIV)

-If this devotional blog encouraged you, would you share it with a friend?
+If this devotional blog encouraged you, please share it on social and with your friends!

 Editor's Note: